FEED HOWARD COUNTY

 Also, if you would like to volunteer to sew masks to donate to the needy in our community, reach us at the email above.
 We are using a pattern provided by medical professionals, with protocols detailed here.

-Fascinating, educational webinars for students are being held every week by the Chinese American Parent Association of Howard County, a COAD member.
-Every Thursday at 3 p.m., a wide variety of experts discuss topics ranging from government to math to magic.
-For more information, go to www.capa-hc.org.
+Fascinating, educational webinars are being held twice a month by the Chinese American Parent Association of Howard County, a COAD member.
+Every other Friday evening at 8 p.m., a wide variety of experts discuss topics ranging from government to math to magic.
+For more information, go to: www.capa-hc.org.